 There’s no one-size fits all approach to treating panic disorder.
 At Marsh Psychotherapy, we approach treatment holistically.
 Together, we’ll work on bottom-up processes like issues stemming from early relationships, and top-down processes where we’ll address daily stress, triggers, and present-day coping skills to build better cognitive awareness and relationships.

-We combine the use of PIT, DBT, and CBT to address various aspects of panic disorder.
+We combine the use of IPT, DBT, and CBT to address various aspects of panic disorder.
 Our team of skilled therapists is equipped in helping individuals develop practical strategies to cope with stressful situations and manage interpersonal conflicts.

 Getting Started